 The Component Groups feature is available to users on all plans.
 To enable the feature, you'll first need to head to the Add-On Store and click 'enable' on Component Groups.
 If you want to turn this feature off later, you can do so by going back to the Add-On Store and disabling it.

-To get started with Component Groups, navigate to Components and click to add a new component.
-As part of the component creation modal, you'll be able to create both the new component and the component group at the same time.
+To get started with Component Groups, navigate to Components and click to Add A Component.
+As part of the component creation screen, you'll be able to create both the new component and the component group at the same time.

 With your new group added, you'll now be able to associate any new components with the right group.
-In this example, we're adding our Email Notifications component to our Notifications group.
+When creating the new component, simply select the existing group from the dropdown menu.

-If you're migrating all of your existing components into component groups, all you need to do is edit the component and then associate the component with a new or pre-existing group.
+If you're migrating an existing component into component groups, all you need to do is Edit the component and then associate the component with a new or pre-existing group.